 Read more stories like this:

 This story was submitted to Love What Matters by Karina Carretero of Upland, California.
 You can follow her journey on Instagram here.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stores.
+Be sure to subscribe to our free email newsletter for our best stores.

 Provide strength and hope for someone struggling.
 SHARE this story on Facebook with family and friends.